OliverCadman/re_vibe_ci_ms2/TESTING.md

     4. Confirm there is sufficient margin between practice tip cards, on all screen sizes.
     5. Confirm there is sufficient margin between the side bar and the main body, on laptop screen sizes and up.

+4. Video Resources Section
+    1. Collapse to mobile screen size and iPad device size to confirm each video spans full width of the viewport.

 4. Footer
     1. Repeat verification steps taken in home page testing.